FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Method

 \section{Method}

-This paper proposes a novel clustering method for instance segmentation on 3D point cloud.
+This paper proposes a novel clustering method for instance segmentation on the 3D point cloud.
 The training data are 3D point cloud without color and can be automatically generated in simulation by using a 3D shape model of the target object.
 The main idea of fast clustering is to find geometric centers of each object, and then use these points as reference points for clustering.
-The training data are 3D point cloud without color and can be automatically generated in simulation by using a 3D shape model of the target object.
+Compared with the existing cluster-based methods, we have two advantages.
+The first is that we can achieve an acceptable result by synthetic point cloud without color information.
+The second is that, theoretically, we can find center points equivalent to the number of instances in the scene as reference points for clustering, so there is no need for redundant merged algorithms \cite{asis,SGPN}, which consumes a lot of computing time and easily introduce errors in severely overlapping scenes.